daniellacosse-code/onlyweb.dev/framework/README.md

   end
 ```

-TODO: explain that mainly there are two environments with mirrored APIs:
+TODO: explain that mainly there are two environments with mirrored APIs and the concepts within them.

-- backend vs. frontend (which share globalThis)
-- page vs. element
-- inliner vs. template

-TODO: mention that there are JSDocs for everything, so just look at the source
+**When in doubt, everything in the framework has JSDoc annotations - just look at the source!**

 ### basic tutorial